moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-project-leaders-guide/_index.md

    1. Select the proper **owner** for the workbook
    1. When workbook ownership is changed in Tableau, for security reasons Tableau will drop data source credentials.
 In order to resolve this
       1. On the Workbook click **Data Sources**
-      1. Click the elipse next to each data source
+      1. Click the ellipse next to each data source
       1. Click **Edit Connection**
       1. From the pop-up click **Embedded credentials in the connection**
       1. From the drop down select your name and select **Save**